sd17spring/sd17spring.github.io/_toolboxes/heroku.md

 In this toolbox, you will deploy a Flask application to the cloud, so that users can visit it at a public URL.

-You will learn how to use `git push` to deploy to the Heroku hosting service, how to configure a Flask application to accept external requests, how and why to configure a Flask application to listen on different TCP/IP ports.
+You will learn how to use `git push` to deploy to the Heroku hosting service, how to configure a Flask application to accept external requests, and how and why to configure a Flask application to listen on different TCP/IP ports.

 ## Prerequisites

 To start, you will need a Flask application that runs on your laptop.
-If you don't have one, complete the [Web Apps Toolbox]({% link _toolboxes/web-apps.md %}) and then return to this toolbox.
+If you don't have such an application, complete the [Web Apps Toolbox]({% link _toolboxes/web-apps.md %}) and then return to this toolbox.

 ## Get Set